BIDS/ISVC2019/README.md

 **Objectives:**

-a) a brief overview of scikit-image and related packages in the scientific Python ecosystem;
+a) a brief overview of scikit-image and related packages in the scientific Python ecosystem, including how to create your environment;

 b) filtering, segmentation and data extraction of large 2D and 3D images;